naknamu/emoticonsguru/README.md

 Project Description:
 This a static website that will feature various kinds of emoticons according to respective categories.

-Positive Feelings
+Positive Feeling
 * Happy
 * Love

-Negative Feelings
+Negative Feeling
 * Anger
 * Sadness

-Neutral Emotions
+Neutral Feeling
 * Confusion
 * Suprise